 Golding in montauk

 Surf’s up!
 Take a surfing lesson with one of the many teachers who offer 1.5-hour private or group lessons, such as Coreyswave.
 They welcome first-timers but be sure and reserve in advance during busy summer weekends.
 Not up for surfing?
-If a round of golf appeals hit the greens at Montauk Downs State Park Golf Course (pictured), a public 18-hole, par-72 course dating to 1927.
-Redesigned by famed golf course designer Robert Trent Jones Jr. in 1968, Montauk Downs is open year-round and features a driving range, clubhouse, and more.
+If a round of golf appeals, hit the greens at Montauk Downs State Park Golf Course (pictured), a public 18-hole, par-72 course dating to 1927.
+Redesigned by famed golf course architect Robert Trent Jones Jr. in 1968, Montauk Downs is open year-round and features a driving range, clubhouse, and more.

 12 pm: Time for more seafood!